Eric-Lennartson/pd-osci/README.md

 #### Building osci for Pd Vanilla:

-Once I make the makefile, It'll do this, but right now, I don't know anythin about makefiles.

 osci relies on the build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
 PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, you have to specify the path yourself using the pdincludepath variable.
 Example:

 <pre>make pdincludepath=~/pd-0.51-1/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.51-1/bin/)</pre>